-150 - AP ENGLISH LANGUAGE AND COMPOSITION | 1.0 credit (AY)
+150 - AP ENGLISH LANGUAGE AND COMPOSITION | 1.0 credit

 In this AP English Language and Composition course, students will study the use of language through various forms.
 The primary goal of this course is to analyze the author's purpose by engaging in conversation through texts of various disciplines.
 Through the study of rhetoric, students will develop the ability to analyze effectively language in a variety of forms such as argumentative, synthesis, and rhetorical analysis.
 While interacting with the author's purpose of the text, the students will also discern how the author uses language to convey this message to the audience.
 Students will be required to brainstorm, create outlines, revise through several drafts, and utilize the Pius XI Writing Center regularly to engage in conversation about their writing.
 These conversations through writing are an integral component of the course and will be practiced through writing circles, peer conferences, and teacher conferences.
-PREREQUISITE: Academic record in previous English courses, an application and essay will be reviewed for acceptance into the course.
-To have a successful, complete experience in this AP course, students must complete the AP English Language & Composition Exam.

 Applications and acceptance into the program is required.